XXIITEAM/esx-reborn/TUTORIAL.md

 2. After you create the folder, you want to create the client and server folders, and add the empty `module.lua`, `main.lua`, and `events.lua` inside of each folder.
    * It would look like this: `esx-reborn/modules/__user__/<moduleName>/client/module.lua` and so on.

+### Part 2 - Migrations (If Any)

+1. If you wish to add SQL to be imported automatically, you need to do the following: